 do - inspire people to change"…

 UN Secretary-General Ban Ki-moon, Windsor Celebration, November 2009

 Key ARC initiatives

 Every year more than 200 million people go on pilgrimage.
-Faiths are working to make sacred places more sustainable.
+ARC is working with faiths around the world to make sacred places more sustainable.

 Children and young people can often play a really important part in getting good things to happen.